kzinovjev/emle-qmmmpol/README.md

-Raw data and source code for figures presented in "Improved description of environment and vibronic effects with electrostatically embedded ML potentials" (TODO: URL)
+Raw data and source code for figures presented in "Improved description of environment and vibronic effects with electrostatically embedded ML potentials" (https://doi.org/10.26434/chemrxiv-2024-kvhzf)